Edge Developer Platform

 1. Enter Associated Project: In the namespace details page, click the "Bind Project" tab.

-3. Binding succeeded: After successful binding, the bound projects can be viewed in the bind project list.
+3. Binding successful: After binding succeeds, you can view the bound project in the bind project list.

-2. Bind Namespace: Click the "Bind Namespace" button.
+2. Bind a namespace: Click the "Bind Namespace" button.

-3. Binding succeeded: After successful binding, the bound namespace can be viewed in the Bind Namespace List.
+3. Binding successful: After binding succeeds, you can view the bound namespace in the Bind Namespace List.

-Note: In the following example, my_kv is the variable name when you bind the project and namespace, such as the my_kv set in the above figure.
+Note: The following example uses my_kv as the variable name when you bind a project to a namespace, as set in figure my_kv.

-Currently provides a group of KV storage operation methods for Edgeone Pages functions.
-Follow these steps:
+Currently provides a group of KV storage operation methods for Edgeone Pages Function.
+The specific methods are as follows:

 put

-Write KV data, users create a new key-value pair or update the value of an existing key-value pair.
+Write KV data, where the user creates a new key-value pair or updates the value of an existing key-value pair.

 put(key: string,value: string | ArrayBuffer | ArrayBufferView | ReadableStream): Promise<void>;